jerryagenyi/rcap/rcap-ccip/PERPLEXITY_RESEARCH_PROMPT.md

 - Validation that our "predictive semiotic assessment" is unique
 - Academic projects that might be similar or complementary

-### 5. Implementation Considerations & Emerging Trends

-**Question:** What recent developments (2023-2025) in disaster communication, computational linguistics, or public health technology should we consider?

-**Specific Areas:**
-- Recent research on communication failures during COVID-19, climate disasters, etc.
+### Q5: EMERGING TRENDS (2023-2025)

+- COVID-19 communication failure research
-- Emerging AI/ML capabilities relevant to semiotic analysis
+- Emerging AI/ML for semiotic analysis
-- New frameworks for understanding cross-cultural communication
-- Regulatory or ethical considerations for AI in health communication
+- EU AI Act implications for health AI
-- Technology trends that might impact our approach
+- Cross-cultural NLP developments

 **What to Look For:**
-- New research we should incorporate
+- Recent research we should incorporate
 - Emerging technologies or methods we should consider
 - Regulatory or ethical considerations we haven't addressed
 - Recent case studies that validate or challenge our approach